Ademola Adeleke: Private sector

-Adeleke is a businessman and administrator; he served as an executive director of Guinness Nigeria Plc from 1992 to 1999, where his co-directors included General Theophilus Danjuma; he was the group executive director at his brother's company, Pacific Holdings Limited from 2001 to 2016.
+Adeleke is a businessman and administrator; he served as an executive director of Guinness Nigeria Plc from 1992 to 1999, where his co-directors included General Theophilus Danjuma; he was the group executive director of Pacific Holdings Limited from 2001 to 2016.
 Prior to joining Pacific Holdings Limited, Ademola had worked with Quicksilver Courier Company in Atlanta, Georgia, US, as a service contractor in 1985–1989.

-He progressed to Origin International LLC, Atlanta, Georgia, US, a flavours and fragrance manufacturing company as vice president from 1990 to 1994.
+He progressed to Origin International LLC, Atlanta, Georgia, US, a flavour and fragrance manufacturing company as vice president from 1990 to 1994.

 Politics

 Adeleke is a community member and philanthropist.
 He started his political career in 2001 alongside his late brother Senator Isiaka Adeleke who died in April 2017.
-He contested at the Osun west 2017 by-election after the death of his brother, emerging as the winner under the Peoples Democratic Party.
+He contested the Osun west 2017 by-election after the death of his brother, emerging as the winner under the Peoples Democratic Party.

 Adeleke was a member of the All Progressives Congress until he decamped to the Peoples Democratic Party in April 2017.

 On 23 July 2018, Adeleke emerged as the governorship candidate of PDP in Osun State after defeating Akin Ogunbiyi by seven votes.

+In 2025, He won the Nigerian Icon of Good Governance (NIGG) Award by the Nigerian Books of Record (NBR) and also earned a place in the revered NBR Hall of Fame.
+In December 2025, Adeleke announced that he was decamping from the Peoples Democratic Party, following the announcement several days later he announced he has joined Accord party.